 The Kaleidoscope Awards

-Narrative, Documentary, Animation, Experimental, New Media, Music Video, Public Service Announcements, Webisodes, Mobile Films, and Student Films
+Narrative, Documentary, Animation, Experimental, New Media, Student Films, and Music in Film.

 For us, Kaleidoscopes and filmmaking provide access to those personal moments of wonder and discovery –– the moments when light, color, and movement converge and reflect the beauty of the world around us.

 THE 4th ANNUAL WORLD ARTS FILM FESTIVAL AWARDS ARE:

 Director Kagan Olgunturk

 SPECIAL JURY AWARD – YOUTH ANIMATION